 When the goods are placed under the customs procedure through an entry of data in the declarant’s records according to the EIR authorisation, the presentation notification is only required if requested separately by Customs.

-A simplified customs declaration must be submitted electronically for each consignment covered by the periodic declaration, when the goods are released for the customs procedure.
+In periodic clearance, a simplified customs declaration must be submitted electronically for each consignment in advance or, at the latest, when the goods are released for the customs procedure.
 The consignment note will no longer be accepted as a customs declaration upon release.

 Holders of the EIR authorisation must submit a presentation notification for each consignment placed under the customs procedure through an entry of data in the declarant’s records.
 Customs can, under certain conditions, exempt AEOCs from submitting the presentation notification.
 The exemption must be applied for separately from Customs.

-Both changes will be introduced at the end of 2020, when the declarations are submitted to the new customs clearance system.
+Both changes will be introduced in spring 2022 when the declarations are submitted to the new customs clearance system.

 The importer can have a SASP for centralised clearance, i.e. an authorisation to submit an import declaration to a Member State other than the one where the import goods are located when the declaration is submitted.
 An AEOC can apply for a centralised clearance authorisation.
 New operational models are yet to be determined for the application of the authorisation.

-An AEOC can apply for a centralised customs clearance authorisation when their activities are based on the new operational models, e.g. on electronic exchange of information between Member States, new declarations and declaration formats.
-The new operational models will be introduced in the Member States in different phases and at different times.
+An AEOC can apply for a centralised customs clearance authorisation when their activities are based on the new operational models, such as on electronic exchange of information between Member States, new declarations and declaration formats.
+The new procedures will be deployed in Member States in stages.
 The deployment of the first phase is planned for 2022–2023.